-Frequently Asked Japanese Knife Questions | FAQs
+Frequently Asked Questions

-Western Knives FAQ
+Japanese Western Style Knives

-- Q: What makes a Japanese knife Western Style?
+Q: What makes a Japanese knife "Western Style"?

-A: This edge style is commonly referred to as a double edged, double ground, or double-beveled blade.
+A: This edge style is commonly referred to as a double-edged, double-ground, or double-beveled blade.
 It is a stronger blade configuration than the single edged blades of traditional Japanese knives, and Western style knives are perfectly suited for any kitchen.

-- Q: What is the difference between German knives are Japanese Western Knives?
+Q: What is the difference between German knives are Japanese Western knives?

-- Q: Why are many Japanese Western knives sharpened asymmetrically?
+Q: Why are many Japanese Western knives sharpened asymmetrically?

 A: Most Western style knives on the market have a 50:50, or symmetrical “V”-shaped blade that is sharpened evenly on both sides.
 Although the 50:50 edge is convenient to re-sharpen, many Japanese Western style knives are sharpened to a thinner, asymmetrical edge.
 By concentrating the sharpening on the face of the blade at a steeper angle than on the back, a thin cutting edge is created that approaches the sharpness of a traditional Japanese single edged design.

-These asymmetrically beveled edges are made possible by innovations in steel-making, tempering and edge crafting employed by Japanese manufacturers; a lower grade steel would not hold an angled edge design and would soon dull, and a blade formed with less flexibility would chip or crack when sharpened to such a thin edge.
+These asymmetrically beveled edges are made possible by innovations in steel-making, tempering, and edge crafting employed by Japanese manufacturers.
+A lower grade steel would not hold an angled edge design and would soon dull, and a blade formed with less flexibility would chip or crack when sharpened to such a thin edge.

 Q: What is the Rockwell hardness (HRC) and what does it mean?

 A: The Rockwell hardness scale (HRC) provides a convenient way to compare the hardness of different materials, such as steel.
 Simply put, a lower HRC means that the steel is softer, while a higher number indicates a harder steel.
 Generally, softer steel knives are easier to sharpen but don’t hold an edge as long, and a harder steel has better edge retention but will take longer to sharpen.
 The HRC is a good scale to help guide one in choosing a knife, but other factors such as weight, balance, purpose etc. should also be considered.

-- Q: What is the most versatile Japanese Western knife?
+Q: What is the most versatile Japanese Western knife?

-A: The Japanese Gyutou is an extremely versatile chef’s knife.
+A: The Japanese Gyuto is an extremely versatile chef’s knife.
 The Japanese chef knife can be used for cutting meat, fish and vegetables, making it suitable for preparing Western cuisine.
 Japanese chef knives have a reputation for their lightweight and thin blade that maintains a long edge retention.

-- Q: Which knives have the thinnest blade/edge?
+Q: Which knives have the thinnest blade/edge?

-- Q: What can I not cut with a Japanese knife?
+Q: What can I not cut with a Japanese knife?

 A: Please refrain from cutting extremely hard and/or frozen items (i.e bones, seeds, metal, etc.) with your knife.
 This may cause chipping or damage to the edge.

-- Q: Can I use Japanese knives on any cutting board?
+Q: Can I use Japanese knives on any cutting board?

-- Q: Can I use a honing steel to sharpen my knife?
+Q: Can I use a honing steel to sharpen my knife?

-- Q: I noticed water stains on the blade of my knife.
+Q: I noticed water stains on the blade of my knife.
 How did this happen and will it affect the performance of my knife?

-Traditional Japanese Knives FAQ
+Traditional Japanese Knives

 Q: What makes a Traditional Japanese Knife?

 A: Traditional Japanese knives are sharpened or grounded only on one side of the blade to create a razor sharp edge and a slightly concave edge on the reverse side.
-This design creates an overall sharper cutting edge, makes resharpening easier and allows for more sensitive culinary work.
+This design creates an overall sharper cutting edge, makes resharpening easier and allows for more delicate culinary work.
 The single-edged blade is a unique feature of traditional Japanese knives, which is directly linked to Japanese cuisine and history.
-Traditional Japanese cuisine aims to preserve and accentuate the true flavors of fresh and seasonal ingredients, making a sharp knife is essential to this process.
+Traditional Japanese cuisine aims to preserve and accentuate the true flavors of fresh and seasonal ingredients, and a sharp knife is essential to this process.

-- Q: Can traditional Japanese knives be converted for left or right handed users?
+Q: Can traditional Japanese knives be converted for left or right handed users?

-A: Traditional Japanese Knives are very task specific.
-Which is why Japanese sushi chef's tend to have many knives but there three knives that are essential to a sushi chef.
-The Yanagi, Deba, and Usuba make the core of a traditional Japanese knife collection.
+Traditional Japanese knives are very task specific.
+Japanese sushi chefs tend to have many knives, but the Yanagi, Deba, and Usuba are considered essential and make up the core of a traditional Japanese knife collection.
 The Yanagi is used in a long drawing motion to cut precise slices of sashimi.
-The Deba is constructed with a thick spine and a lot of weight.
-They are used for fish butchery and filleting.
-The Usuba is a traditional Japanese knife designed to cut vegetables.
-The literal translation of usuba is "thin blade".
+The Deba, used for fish butchery and fileting, is constructed with a thick spine and a lot of weight.
+The Usuba, or “thin blade,” is designed to cut vegetables.

 Q: I want to buy my first Yanagi.
 What is a good knife to start with?